airlift/airlift/reporting/README.md

 the attribute `Count` in an object exported with type `StoreStat` and name `Added` will be reported as `StoreStat.Added.Count`.

 All other `ObjectName` parameters will be reported as tag/value pairs.
-The domain of the `ObjectName` will be reported as the value of the `package` tag.

 The application name that was supplied to `Bootstrap.bootstrapApplication()` will be reported as the value of the `application` tag.